How Do You Prove Security Awareness Is Working?

 Some organizations even track the fastest reporters, since those individuals effectively act as an early detection network.

-Why time-to-report improves with habit, not knowledge
+Why time-to-report improves with habit rather than knowledge

 Training people to recognize phishing is useful.
 But reducing reporting time usually comes from habit formation.